WolffM/gameToCalender/README.md

 ### What Happens Next

-1. The tool will search for each game on Steam
+1. The tool will fetch your wishlist and search for each game on Steam
-2. It will create calendar files for each game it finds
+2. It will create calendar files for each upcoming game it finds (skipping past releases)
 3. A webpage will open in your browser with all the games and their release dates
 4. You'll see options to:
    - **Bulk import all events at once** (at the top of the page)